Varric Tethras: Reception

 Varric has received mostly positive reactions from video game journalists, and is considered to be one of BioWare's best characters.
 Kimberley Wallace of Game Informer said Varric "may have a thing for blackmail and you never can be sure he's actually telling the truth, but like a true sidekick, he never lets you down.
 He'll always be there with a drink in hand and a crazy story to lighten the mood."
 Alluding to Varric's in-game reputation as a best-selling author in addition to being a "kick-ass crossbow rogue", Ray Ivey of Just Adventure notes that Varric's character arc in Dragon Age: Inquisition "leads into several interesting directions, including plagiarism, spies using faked versions of his works to send nefarious messages and, hilariously, a reveal that one of the other party members (the stern Cassandra) is an almost obsessive fan of his romance serials".
 Samuel Roberts from PC Gamer named Varric as his personal favorite Bioware companion, commenting "Varric wins out for me because he's the closest your main character gets to an actual best buddy in a BioWare title (other than maybe Garrus in Mass Effect)."

 Within the Dragon Age series, Varric is one of the most popular characters, with various sources describing him as a fan favorite.
-A reader's poll published by IGN in December 2014 for their top ultimate RPG party choices, drawing from characters of several disparate RPG video game franchises, placed Varric at #24 under the "Reserves" section.
 The results of a match-up poll of Dragon Age characters hosted by Bioware as part of a March Madness theme in March 2015 revealed that fans voted the Dragon Age: Origins Warden protagonist, Alistair, Varric, and Morrigan as preferred party leader, warrior, rogue and mage in an ideal party respectively.
 Varric's abundant chest hair, a signature physical cue of the character, and his perceived sex appeal has become a running gag both in-universe and with Dragon Age fandom.

 In response to the announcement that Hard in Hightown was being published as a real-life novel, Ethan Grach from Kotaku felt that it was "an odd time" for the publication of a Dragon Age book, noting the meta-referential nature of the novel and that Varric's "writerly success is more of a punchline than anything else as evidenced by the title".
 He opined that the text-based War Table mission involving Varric's in-universe work was "one of the more memorable missions you get to direct from a BioWare menu system and yet probably not the kind lore Dragon Age fans are most curious to see expanded upon while they wait to hear about what’s next for the series."